NBRanjith/NBRanjith/README.md

 # Hi there, I'm Ranjith 👋

 ## About Me
-I'm a Aspiring Data analyst with a Master’s degree in Computer Science from Western University, Ontario, Canada.
+I'm a Aspiring Data analyst and Data Engineer with a Master’s degree in Computer Science from Western University, Ontario, Canada.
 I’m currently learning data Engineering  and am passionate about it.
 I’m also enthusiastic about data-driven decision-making and machine learning.
 I’m actively looking for full-time opportunities where I can apply my skills and continue to grow.

 ## Projects
 - HealthLens-Exploratory-Data-Analysis](https://github.com/NBRanjith/HealthLens-Exploratory-Data-Analysis): A project focusing on exploratory data analysis in healthcare.